MyPureCloud/genesys-spark/docs/migration-guides/v4/spacing.md

 ## V4 Full Migration

 Below is a table which represents new v4 spacing tokens which can be used within your application.
-Simply replace a spacing value with one of the token names outlined below.
+Simply replace a spacing variable with one of the token names outlined below.
 Read more about the new Spark 4.0 Design System spacing guidelines on the [Spark Design System documentation site](https://spark.genesys.com/latest/foundations/spacing/design-MpmyI1Ym)

 | Token name             | Token value |
 | ---------------------- | ----------- |